mariadb-corporation/MaxScale/Documentation/Authenticators/PAM-Authenticator.md

 The MaxScale PAM authentication module only supports a simple password exchange.
 On the client side, the authentication begins with MaxScale sending an AuthSwitchRequest packet.
-In addition to the command, the packet contains the client plugin name `dialog`, a message type byte `4` and the message `Password: `.
+In addition to the command, the packet contains the client plugin name ("dialog" or "mysql_clear_password"), a message type byte (4) and the message "Password: ".
 In the next packet, the client should send the password, which MaxScale will forward to the PAM API running on the local machine.
 If the password is correct, an OK packet is sent to the client.
 If the local PAM API asks for  additional credentials as is typical in two-factor authentication schemes, authentication fails.
 Informational messages such as password expiration notifications are allowed.
 These are simply printed to the log.

 On the backend side, MaxScale expects the servers to act as MaxScale did towards the client.
 The servers should send an AuthSwitchRequest packet as defined above, MaxScale responds with the password received by the client authenticator and finally backend replies with OK.
 Informational messages from backends are only printed to the info-log.

-## Building the module

-The PAM authenticator modules require the PAM and SQLite3 development libraries (libpam0g-dev and sqlite3-dev on Ubuntu).